szager-chromium/rr/Building-And-Installing.md

 ## Build prerequisites

 First, install the compiler toolchain and additional packages.  `python-pexpect` is required to run unit tests.  `man-pages` is optional but strongly recommended if you'll be doing rr development.
-See the package lists at (the top of this page)[https://github.com/mozilla/rr/wiki/Building-And-Installing#tldr].
+See the package lists at [the top of this page](#tldr).

 ## Building